 - You meet one weekend every other month.

-In order to meet the needs of our diverse student body we have two convenient start dates and meeting places.
+In order to meet the needs of our diverse student body, we have three convenient start dates and two meeting places.

 - February: One weekend every other month, on the campus of Saint Mary-of-the-Woods College, located 5 miles from Terre Haute, Indiana.

 - April: One weekend every other month, on the campus of Saint Mary-of-the-Woods College.